yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2021/index.md

 Along with this work, we considered enforcing [SSE4.2](https://en.wikipedia.org/wiki/SSE4#SSE4.2) support, improving performance but making yuzu incompatible with 12 year old CPUs like the Core 2 Duo and Phenom II or older.
-While the performance results were positive, the developers are still debating about reducing CPU compatibility..
+While the performance results were positive, we are still debating whether we should reduce CPU compatibility or not.

 When you open yuzu, the emulator has to take some time to measure the [RDTSC frequency](https://en.wikipedia.org/wiki/Time_Stamp_Counter), a way to measure the clock speed of the CPU.
 Due to a bit of bloat in the previous implementation, 3 full seconds were needed to complete the operation.
-Morph [rewrote the whole code section](https://github.com/yuzu-emu/yuzu/pull/7494) and now only 0.2 seconds (200 milliseconds) are needed to get results as accurate as before, considerably reducing the boot times of the emulator itself.
+Morph [rewrote the whole function](https://github.com/yuzu-emu/yuzu/pull/7494) and now only 0.2 seconds (200 milliseconds) are needed to get results as accurate as before, considerably reducing the boot times of the emulator itself.

-As previously said, german77 continues to work in making `Ring Fit Adventure` playable.
+As previously stated, german77 continues to work towards making `Ring Fit Adventure` playable.
 He has [stubbed the](https://github.com/yuzu-emu/yuzu/pull/7524) `SetNpadCaptureButtonAssignment`, `ClearNpadCaptureButtonAssignment`, `ListAlarmSettings`, and
 `Initialize` services, and [added support](https://github.com/yuzu-emu/yuzu/pull/7525) for the `notif:a` service.

-With all his changes, the current Early Access build when writting this article can boot and play the first stage of the game:
+With all his changes, the current Early Access build (at the time of writing this article) can boot and play the first stage of the game!

 {{< imgs
 	"./ringfit.mp4| Ring Fit Adventure"